Skip to main content

 Create Non-Linear Algorithm Index

 Creates a non-linear algorithm index on a store to optimize vector similarity searches beyond basic linear methods.
-Non-linear indexes improve query performance and scalability when working with large vector datasets.
+Non-linear indexes (KDTree, HNSW) improve query performance and scalability when working with large vector datasets.

 Source Code Example